 In these statutory declarations you will also have the opportunity to address the 4 aspects of the relationship and how your relationship satisfies that.
 It is very important to write your statutory declarations carefully and accurately.
 Any falsehoods or even white lies in these legal documents may be cause for visa denial or cancellation.

 Friends and families will also need to choose between a statutory declaration or Form 888 if they’re providing statements in support of your relationship.
 Form 888 is easy for friends and families to follow as they provide leading questions but my book also has a chapter on how your friends and families can structure their written statements.
 The Commonwealth statutory declaration just gives more room and freedom to structure the statements however you want.
 If nothing else, it even accommodates a stream of consciousness writing style.
 The book also comes with good and bad sample answers of Form 888 from family and friends.

 So to wrap it all up, what’s all the fuss?
 Well firstly, a personal written statement from the sponsor and the visa applicant is needed.
 Friends and families will also need to write statements in support of your application (not necessary but very helpful).
 The format can either be statutory declarations or form 888.
 The choice between the two (or none at all) is a personal preference.
 In my book I choose statutory declarations and I write extensively about how to demonstrate the aspects with regards to which evidence.
 If you have a look at the overview section, or the sample of the book, you’ll see what I mean by this.

-In short, included with the book are samples of statutory declarations and a closer look at Form 888.
+In short, included with the book are seventeen samples of statutory declarations and a close up look at Form 888.
 Not to mention the completed application forms for both applicant and sponsor.
 Check it out in the overview of chapters section and see for yourself.